MicrosoftDocs/azure-reference-other/studio-module-reference/import-from-data-feed-providers.md

 When complete, click the output dataset and select **Visualize** to see if the data was imported successfully.

-When [Import Data](import-data.md) loads the feed data into Studio, it infers the data type of each column based on the values it contains, either numerical or categorical.
+When [Import Data](import-data.md) loads the feed data into Studio (classic), it infers the data type of each column based on the values it contains, either numerical or categorical.

 - If a header is present, the header is used to name the columns of the output dataset.